George Orwell once wrote that “a ruling class has got to have a strict morality, a quasi-religious belief in itself, a mystique.”

 If we can believe in nothing else, even ourselves, we want to believe that our company knows us, and that they put forth their due diligence into properly evaluating us, and judging where we stand among our peers.
 We understand that it’s difficult, based on the size of our company to always be exact, but we want them to be as exact as humanly possible.

 When information begins piling in to suggest that this might not be the case, we learn that our fellow employees are left feeling uncomfortable by our findings.
 The first thing they do is question our scores, as if low scores will reveal our frustration for what it is.
 When they find out that our scores are similar to theirs, they either say “Shut up!” mentality, or a kinder, gentler “Okay, I got it” dismissal that borders on patronizing condescension.
 Whatever their actual response is, they unknowingly inform the skeptic that they do not want their personal foundation shaken up in such a manner, and they prefer to draw a line in questioning the idea that that which they’ve used to define themselves against mediocre employees cannot be based on a “Fudge” in the system in which we all operated.
 The alternative is too random.
-They need believe in the system, even after it’s pointed out to them that the apathetic guy that sits next to them, received the same arbitrary scores that they did.
+They need to believe in the system, even after it’s pointed out to them that the apathetic guy that sits next to them, received the same arbitrary scores that they did.
 They need to believe in something, so they choose to reject all that you’ve said, and they prefer to believe in all the illusions, delusions, and the mystique of leadership that they are fed on a day-to-day basis.

 The cynical portion of my brain can’t help but think that the grading process was also created to provide distance between the follower and the leader to strengthen the mystique of the manager, leader, and score decider.
 A “five guy” may think he’s two steps away from the leader, and he may think less of the manager in that light, but a “three guy” knows he has a lot to work to do if he ever wants to consider himself on par with his leader.

 “I’m only a three?”
 I asked, after receiving my evaluation in a one on one.
-I worked harder for a company than I’ve ever worked for a company in my life.
+I worked harder for that company than I’ve ever worked for a company in my life.
 “Actually,” my manager said, “You are a 3.8, but the grading process requires that we round down.”
 I was confused.
 “So, a 3.99999 is still a three?”
 The manager had a half-smile, “A three point eight is great.
 You should be proud.
 It puts you in the upper tier.
 It means you have fewer areas of concern than a 3.00 employee might.”

 That manager is then deemed by those subjected to her arbitrary scoring process, a leader worthy of impressing for the coming quarter, or that’s the hope.
 She’s on your side, in this matter, and she’s going to go to bat for you, even if this relationship exists on a superior and inferior plane.

 The Orwell quote, “The ruling class has got to have a strict morality, a quasi-religious belief in itself,” placed the focus on the leaders, but in my experience the role the followers play is just as vital to maintaining a mystique.
 Leadership requires that the followers believe that “our” leader has qualities that they may not have.
 If we believe that our leader exhibits the qualities we assign her, we may see it as in our best interests to kiss her coccyx in a figurative manner.
 It’s my contention that kissing coccyx is a function performed by two relatively innocuous individuals for a mutually agreed upon result that benefits both parties involved.
-The person that a follower chooses to assign characteristics achieves such a level in a vicarious manner, and while they may enjoy ridicule or skepticism directed at leaders, or the systems those leaders abide by, most followers do not enjoy it directed at “their” leader for it undercuts one of their primary functions.
+The person that a follower chooses to assign such characteristics achieves that level in a vicarious manner, and while they may enjoy ridicule or skepticism directed at leaders, or the systems those leaders abide by, most followers do not enjoy it directing at “their” leader for it undercuts one of their primary functions.